 This episode sees the space sub being assigned away from following the Yamato, and a non-Gamilan female and her companion being sent to pursue the ship instead.

 Meanwhile, Susumu (aka Derek Wildstar) and Yuki (aka Nova), are sent on a recon mission to look for the space sub and to test a prototype hyperspace sonar.
 After the bridge crew mysteriously sees snow out in space, communication with Susumu and Yuki is cut off.
-The two of them return to ship, only to find it spinning around.
-After managing to get on board, they stabilize the ship after they find an abandoned bridge and a deactivated Analyzer.
+The two of them return to the ship, only to find it spinning around.
+When they manage to get on board, they stabilize the ship after they find an abandoned bridge and a deactivated Analyzer.

 What follows from here gets really trippy.
 Susumu and Yuki find themselves experiencing either flashbacks of their own experiences, or experiences of people they know for events they weren’t present for.
 As the episode goes on, there’s a mysterious woman who keeps showing up.
 To the audience, it’s obvious she’s somehow manipulating what’s going on, but Susumu and Yuki are so wrapped up in what’s going on that they don’t realize until it’s almost too late.
 Misaki also has a small role to play during this as well.